kenvb/badusb/docs/05exfiltration.md

 Go to the folder where you previously created logindata.ps1 and create a new file called `new-pastebin.ps1` with the code below.
 Open your terminal and run new-pastebin.ps1 (don't doubleclick in windows, run it via the Powershell terminal)

+You might have to launch powershell as administrator first to change the set-executionpolicy to "unrestricted"

+`set-executionpolicy unrestricted`

 1. Observe the results.
 You will see an URL
 2. Visit this URL